remult/remult/docs/blog/angular-for-non-web-developers.md

 >The `allowApiCrud` properties are set by default to false, to secure the data of your application, you may want to restrict access to this data and we want to make sure that data will not be exposed by default.
 Later we'll review how to control access to data.

 ### Using the Entity in a Component
-Now let's add a grid on the `ProductsComponent` that displays the `Products` Entity.
+Now let's add a grid on the `ProductsComponent` that displays the `Product` Entity.

 We are using the `data-grid` and `GridSettings` objects from `@remult/angular`.
 The `data-grid` is a quick and easy to use data grid that is intended to help you create admin screens with ease.
 For more info on it see [Data Grid](datagrid)